 Slow Cooked Tomato Sauce with Roasted Red Peppers is a simple sauce that you can use on top of pasta, chicken, casseroles, and so much more.
-Although you don’t have to let it cook overnight, its taste is always more developed if you wait a day to enjoy it.
+Although you don’t have to let it cook overnight, its taste if you can wait a day to enjoy it.

 Slow Cooked Tomato Sauce